timlockridge/timlockridgedotcom/cv.md

 * English 1105: First-Year Writing

 #### Academic Dean, Johns Hopkins Center for Talented Youth, 2008–2011, 2013
-* Directed a staff of 30 Instructors and 30 Teaching Assistants
-* Provided instructional feedback and mentoring
-* Conducted classroom observations and instructor evaluations
-* Addressed student performance issues, working with students and parents
-* Oversaw the writing and editing of narrative student evaluations

 #### Graduate Assistant to the Writing Center Director, Virginia Tech, 2010-2012
-* Assisted with the training of new writing center peer coaches
-* Helped to secure funding for the writing center
-* Managed multiple websites for the Composition program
-* Developed a teaching materials database
-* Consulted 4–6 hours per week at the Writing Center

 #### Fellow, Virginia Tech Graduate Education Development Institute, 2008-10
-* Developed and taught interdisciplinary workshops
-* Served as a peer mentor for graduate teaching assistants
-* Developed technology-enhanced curricular materials

 ## HONORS & AWARDS
 * Computers and Composition Hugh Burns Best Dissertation Award.
 2013.